 Day 9 – Wooyung – Gold Coast – Brisbane – Sunshine Coast

 We started the day by stopping for a few hours in the Gold Coast where we enjoyed a stroll along the beach.
 By this time my heart was literally crying because we visited so many beaches and I still have not had a chance to surf (Gold Coast was awesome by the way).
-We decided to start looking for a board on Gumtree to make sure we address this and luckily found one for sale for a reasonable A$ 100 in Brisbane which was our next stop.
+We decided to start looking for a board on Gumtree to make sure we address this and luckily found one for sale for a reasonable A$ 100 in Brisbane.

 Day 10 – Sunshine Coast – Noosa

 Day 10 was a day when we all hoped a miracle would happen.
 And no, that’s not because of the spider bite.
 Basically, we had to find a place to stay which would be 1.
 Free or cheap 2.
 Close to town and shops 3.
 Close to the beach.
 So far all of the campsites we stayed in were definitely not close to the beach and definitely not close to towns or shops.

 To make matters worse we had to return the car in one day and had no intentions on renting another one until the New Year.
 Anyone who rented a car during festive period will know the prices tend to skyrocket around Christmas and NY.
 This meant we had to stay somewhere for 12 nights without a car which in Australia is a challenge.

 I think at that time we had all realized we had been winging this trip for too long.
 We were starting to lose faith when some campsites told us they were fully booked until January, but we found this one site called Noosa Sea Scouts which had some availability until Christmas.

 We decided Noosa Sea Scouts was our best opportunity, because it actually met all of our requirements.
 Upon arrival we were met by Col, a local chap who was really understanding of our situation.
 We also negotiated a good price which was a nice bonus.